Micro Bit: Microbit Reference Design

 The foundation is also providing a fully documented reference design of a device different from the marketed, but software compatible, with the intention of easing the independent development and manufacturing of micro:bit derived devices and products.
 The reference design is open source hardware, but unlike the marketed device employing a CC BY 4.0 license it is distributed under the terms of the Solderpad Hardware Licence, Version 0.51.
 The available design documentation for the reference design includes both schematic and circuit board layout in several EDA suite formats.

 micro:bit v2

-On 13 October 2020, the Micro:bit Educational Foundation has announced a revised version of micro:bit.
+On 13 October 2020, the Micro:bit Educational Foundation announced a revised version of micro:bit.
 Available for the same price as the original micro:bit and sharing its general design, micro:bit v2 includes Nordic nRF52833 CPU (ARM Cortex-M4, 64 MHz, 128 KB RAM, 512 KB flash), and additionally a microphone, a speaker, a touch sensor, and power saving mode.